lip6/ITSTools-web/ctl.md

 ## Obtaining its-ctl

-You can download the current release as well as binaries from here: [LibITS download page](https://lip6.github.io/ITS-CTL/)
+You can download the current release as well as binaries from here: [ITS-CTL download page](https://lip6.github.io/ITS-CTL/)

 The latest source version of its-ctl can be obtained from GitHub at _https://github.com/lip6/ITS-CTL_.